pushkarv/machine-learning/projects/capstone/report.md

 ### Problem Statement
 The problem is to detect distracted driving behavior postures in camera images and classify driver behavior as being in one of a pre-defined set of behavior classes, such as normal driving, texting, and drinking, for a total of 10 different classes, as described in the previous section.

 The camera images will be loaded and processed using deep learning, in particular Convolutional Neural Networks (CNN), and classification accuracy will be measured to gauge effectiveness of the model.
-Based on the effectiveness of the model, in reality, the model can be deployed in camera mounted devices within cars to warn users when distracted driving behavior is detected.
+Based on the effectiveness of the model, as a possible application, the model can be deployed in camera mounted devices within cars to warn users when distracted driving behavior is detected

 The classification will be performed using CNNs, with regularization techniques such as Dropout or L1 regularization to prevent overfitting, using various hyperparameter values to determine which decay values work best.
 The original set of images will be divided into a training set, validation set and testing set to prevent bias and effectively measure model performance.

 A baseline model will be used to assess the performance of a basic model for distraction classification, and then several other model designs will be used to improve on classification accuracy and compare that with the baseline model.
 Training is done on both raw images and grayscaled/histogram equalized images to determine which results in better model performance.

-The final trained model will be used to classify any given input image from the test set or the unlabeled image set in order to determine whether a image contains a distracted driver, `c0`, or a specific class of distraction, `c1` to `c9`.
+The final trained model will be used to classify any given input image from the test set or the unlabeled image set in order to determine whether an image contains any class of distraction, `c0` to `c9`.

 ### Metrics
-The `accuracy` metric was used to measure how well the model was trained by evaluating the model with a test image set.
+The `accuracy` metric will be used to measure how well the model was trained by evaluating the model with a test image set.
 This `accuracy` metric is most appropriate since images are being classified into one of 10 classes, and a performance binary decision is made as to whether the classification is correct or not based on the predicted class vs. actual class.
 For example, for a set of 100 images, if 90 of the images are classified with a predicted class equal to actual class, then the classification accuracy will be considered to be 90%.

 ## II.
 Analysis
-_(approx. 2-4 pages)_

 ### Data Exploration
 There are 2 datasets provided - one is a set of labeled training images, and another set is a set of unlabeled images.
-The labeled image set is split into a training, validation and testing set.
-The unlabeled set is manually sampled to provide evaluations of the final trained model selected with the high evaluation accuracy.
+The datasets contains full color images with a size of 640x480 pixels.

-Overall the training dataset seems balanced, other than the `c7 & c8` classes that seem to have the least number of images.
+Overall the labeled dataset seems balanced, other than the `c7 & c8` classes that seem to have the least number of images.
 This may lead to bit more bias towards class `c0` having the most number of samples, hence classification accuracy for `c0` may be higher, and similarly for some of the other classes such as `c2-c6`.
 The diagram shows a visual of the distribution of the count by class.

 In order to alleviate in imbalances, the training dataset will be trimmed to ensure ***equal number of images*** exist for all classes.